ONSdigital/dis-wagtail/README.md

 make functional-tests-up
 ```

-This will start the dependencies in the background, allowing you to then run the tests separately.
+This will start the dependent services in the background, allowing you to then run the tests separately.

 Then once you are finished testing, stop the dependencies with: